AyushWarrier/ui-ux-design-resources/README.md

 # UI/UX Design Resources

 *A comprehensive collection of the best UI/UX Designers' resources—libraries, websites, plugins, courses, and more.
 Your ultimate hub for leveling up your design workflow and creativity.
-It is Open-Source, so feel free to contribute yourself*
+It is Open-Source, so feel free to contribute yourself.*
 ![Design Resources Thumbnail](/thumbnail.png)

 ---